 Hisho turned as a gaunt man entered the room.
 Though they’d never met before, the man must be Suiryou, the new Sekichou-shi.
 With that assumption in mind, Hisho knelt and bowed.

 “Oh, I’ve kept you waiting.
 Thanks for coming.”
 The man spread his hand wide in a welcoming gesture.
 He looked to be in his fifties.
 A broad smile filled his thin gray face.
 “You’re the Ra-shi, right?
-Name of Hisho.
+Hisho is your name?
 No, no, enough with the formalities.
 Get up.
 Over here.”

 He indicated a nearby desk, sat down and urged Hisho to do the same.